The present History of Palterton (1900 - 2003)

 'rat run' for motorists leading to the M1 motorway.

-of Bolsover, Chesterfield, Mansfield, Nottingham and Sheffield for work.
+towns of Bolsover, Chesterfield, Mansfield, Nottingham and Sheffield for work.

 The village school continues to be a happy, lovely place for